 The Applied Manufacturing Technology Training Institute was awarded a grant of $489,158 in 2008.
 This partnership was led by Berkshire Community College, working in partnership with Crane & Company Inc., Interprint Inc., Sheffield Plastics, Armored Solutions, Hi-Tech Mold & Tool, Apex Resources Technologies, Boyd Technologies, and Pittsfield Plastics.
 The purpose of this partnership was to upgrade the skills of current workers and build a pipeline of new workers for this industry.
 As a result of the program 24 individuals earned an Applied Manufacturing Certificate and 62 individuals were either placed in a job or received a promotion/wage gain.
 Berkshire Community College continues to deliver the Applied Manufacturing Certificate to train new and current workers.

+WCTF?